Back to School Romance Reads: 20+ BookTok-Faves

 Spice rating: 3.5/5

 Summary: Anastasia Allen is laser-focused on making Team USA in figure skating, thriving on her scholarship and competitive spirit.
-But when a rink mishap forces her to share ice time with the cocky hockey captain, Nate Hawkins, sparks fly—mostly the heated, antagonistic kind.
+But when a rink mishap forces her to share ice time with the cocky hockey captain, Nate Hawkins, sparks fly, mostly the heated, antagonistic kind.
 Yet when Anastasia’s skating partner’s future is thrown into doubt, she might have to team up with Nate to keep her dreams alive.
 Suddenly, the ice between them isn’t the only thing thawing.
+This book gives serious The Cutting Edge vibes (you millennials know what I’m talking about).
+I was a competitive figure skater as a kid and loved that movie.
+Icebreaker brings back all the nostalgic feels.

 BookTok talk: Figure skater meets hockey captain.
 TikTok readers are obsessed with the steamy banter and found-family vibes.